luizribeiro/docker-net-dhcp/README.md

 # docker-net-dhcp

+> [!NOTE]
+> This is a temporary fork of [devplayer0/docker-net-dhcp](https://github.com/devplayer0/docker-net-dhcp) with the
+> patches from [#43](https://github.com/devplayer0/docker-net-dhcp/pull/43) applied until those changes are merged
+> upstream.

 `docker-net-dhcp` is a Docker plugin providing a network driver which allocates IP addresses (IPv4 and optionally IPv6) via an existing DHCP server (e.g. your router).